lirantal/helloworld-container-signing/README.md

 3. `COSIGN_PASSWORD` - the value of the password provided to `cosign generate-key-pair` earlier

+Now, that these set of sensitive information have been set on the repository it is advised that you remove the private key `cosign.key` from the filesystem, so it isn't leaked by an accidental commit to a public repository, mistakenly added to a built container image, or some other reason for credential leak.

+Furthermore, it is advised you keep a copy of the above sensitive information in the likes of a key management system, such as 1Password.
+You'll need access to all of them, including the public key.

 ## Sign a container image with Cosign and GitHub Actions

 Add the following to your GitHub Actions workflow, which handles